 The Bonds are special and limited obligations of the City and are secured by and payable solely from the Commission's portion of the revenues of a special ad valorem tax of 6.31 mills (the "Tax") approved by a majority of the electorate voting at a special election held in the City on May 4, 2019 (such portion being the "Commission's Portion of the Tax").
-The City is obligated to impose and collect the Tax annually beginning in 2021 and continuing through 2040.
+The Bonds will be issued on parity with the City's outstanding Limited Tax Bonds (Audubon Commission Projects), Series 2020, which have a final maturity of October 1, 2040.
+The City is obligated to impose and collect the Tax annually continuing through 2040.
 See "SECURITY FOR THE BONDS" herein.
 Subject to certain conditions, the City may issue additional bonds under the Bond Resolution on a parity with the Bonds.
 See "THE BOND RESOLUTION-Issuance of Additional Bonds" herein.